 Law PhD / PhD by Distance Learning / MPhil / MJur

 As well as providing expert supervision from an experienced member of staff, the School cultivates a friendly and supportive environment for its community of research students.
-In 2014-15 there are 70 students engaged in research degrees in the School.

 The PhD programme requires you to research and write a thesis of 80,000 words with supervision from academic staff, the work should make an original contribution to knowledge.
 Full-time students are expected to complete their work within three years.